 This is an independent evaluation of a 10-week parent and caregiver intervention aimed to prevent violence against young children through group sessions and home visits.
 Because of unexpectedly low levels of reported physical and emotional punishment in the sample, the statistical tests to estimate the change in frequency of physical and emotional punishment could not be conducted as planned and instead the study measured the reduction from any punishment to no punishment at all.

-Though the primary outcome did not show statistically significant results, caregivers reported some positive impact on their behavior, their relationships with their spouses and children, and sometimes on the children’s behavior as well.
+Though the primary outcome did not show statistically significant results and caregivers in the program were significantly less likely to use positive discipline than those in the control group, caregivers reported some positive impact on their behavior, their relationships with their spouses and children, and sometimes on the children’s behavior as well.
+Future studies are needed to explain how parents’ reflect and report on their discipline behaviors.

 USE OF PHYSICAL AND EMOTIONAL PUNISHMENT BY PARENTS AND CAREGIVERS